 Tornado Season is generally from April to October.
-Peak is about mid-June.
+The peak is about mid-June.
 As climates shift over time from decade to decade, so does the tornado season.
-In the last 5 years there have been more late season tornados in Michigan than early season.
-Infact, over half of the 70 tornados in the last 5 years have been in late August, September and early October.
+In the last 5 years, there have been more late-season tornados in Michigan than early season.
+In fact, over half of the 70 tornados in the last 5 years have been in late August, September and early October.

 What causes tornadoes?

 The most common explanation for the formation of tornadoes is the result of warm, moist air meeting cooler, dry air, and creating instability in the atmosphere.
 When the wind changes direction and increases in speed and height, it creates an invisible horizontal spinning effect in the lower atmosphere.
 Inside this up-drift, rising air tilts the spinning air from horizontal to vertical, forming tornadoes that can be miles wide.

 Tornadoes typically form during thunderstorms, but they can also accompany tropical storms and hurricanes.
 These tornadoes will most often be at the right and ahead of the storm path as it comes ashore.

 NOAA says that the details of how a tornado dissipates are debated by scientists, but what is known is that tornadoes rely on a source of instability and a large scale property of rotation.
 Tornadoes can range from a few seconds to an hour long, but most last less than 10 minutes.
 As a tornado is weaving its destructive path, varying storm conditions can cause it to weaken and die or pick up strength and become more destructive.
 On rare occasions, two tornadoes can hit the ground together in the same place, but the larger tornado will typically draw in and absorb the less powerful one.